konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 * Average number of posts per member
 * Number of members who upgraded to paying accounts
 * Number who joined 6 months ago and are still active

+### StrategyTips

+* Make sure questions are answered
+* Proactive outreach to encourage additional engagement
+    * Mark best answers
+    * Reply to others' posts on related topics
+* Encourage less intimidating engagement actions for those who haven't yet posted
+* Users might be inactive but they are listening
+* "We miss you emails"
+*

 ### AmbassadorPrograms